duckdb/duckdb-web/docs/api/c/types.md

 DuckDB also supports columns of composite types.
 For example, it is possible to define an array of integers (`INT[]`).
 It is also possible to define types as arbitrary structs (`ROW(i INTEGER, j VARCHAR)`).
 For that reason, native DuckDB type objects are not mere enums, but a class that can potentially be nested.

 Types in the C API are modeled using an enum (`duckdb_type`) and a complex class (`duckdb_logical_type`).
-For most primitive types, e.g. integers or varchars, the enum is sufficient.
+For most primitive types, e.g., integers or varchars, the enum is sufficient.
 For more complex types, such as lists, structs or decimals, the logical type must be used.